DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-12-animations.md

 See the slide-in example for an explanation of the `trigger()`, `state()`, `transition()`, `animate()` and `style()` functions.

-I use the animation in `other.component.html` as follows:
+We use the animation in `other.component.html` as follows:

 ```html
 <p>Click thumbnail to view full size</p>